 Now, let's get into CORE

-- In a CRM Ready organization, the leadership team is responsible for communicating strategy, objectives and outcomes to the CORE team (the CORE team is a group of Subject Matter Experts (SME's) representing various parts of the business).
+- In a HPO, the leadership team is responsible for communicating strategy, objectives and outcomes to the CORE team (the CORE team is a group of Subject Matter Experts (SME's) representing various parts of the business).
 This is going to help the CORE team know exactly what's important in each phase of the project and help the team as a whole become comfortable with the process.

 - All members of the CORE team must take at least Sales Level 1 training before implementation begins.
 The group must be power users in CRM and be able to explain how it works and why things are setup the way that they are.
 CORE will include people known as "work steam leads", who are responsible for a given process as it moves through the project and demonstrating to the entire team how the process has been implemented in CRM.
 The CORE team will carry users through the entire business process.